This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Conclusion

-• From enhancing gut health to improving athletic performance, colostrum supplements offer a wide range of health advantages.
+- From enhancing gut health to improving athletic performance, this type of supplement offers a wide range of health advantages.

-• Always consult a healthcare professional before incorporating colostrum into your health regimen, especially if you have allergies or underlying health conditions.
+- Always consult a healthcare professional before incorporating a new supplement into your health regimen, especially if you have allergies or underlying health conditions.